CERN Large Hadron Collider: What have physicists found and what are they looking for next?

 Specifically, the new findings will help theorists develop a unified model of exotic hadrons, and better understand conventional hadrons.
 While some theories describe exotic hadrons as “balls” of tightly bound quarks, other theoretical models imagine them as pairs of standard hadrons that are loosely bound in a molecule-like structure.
 More research is required to know if either or both theories are true.

-The pentaquark finding has a whopping statistical significance of 15 standard deviations, way beyond the 5 standard deviations that are required by the physics community to claim the observation of a particle.
+Researchers at CERN said the pentaquark finding has a whopping statistical significance of 15 standard deviations, way beyond the 5 standard deviations that are required by the physics community to claim the observation of a particle.
 The new tetraquarks, observed with a statistical significance of 6.5 and 8 standard deviations respectively, are the first time a pair of tetraquarks has been observed.

 An international effort

+There is no larger particle physics lab.
 More than 5,500 scientists from 245 institutes in over 40 countries work on the LHC’s largest experiment, ATLAS.
 Other new experiments at CERN probing the nature of the universe will focus on collisions of high-energy ions, to better understand the plasma that was present only in the first microsecond after the Big Bang; probe the insides of protons; study cosmic rays; and search for the still-hypothetical magnetic monopole, an isolated magnet with only one magnetic pole.
 Other detectors will help researchers study extremely light and weakly interacting particles, like neutrinos and dark matter.

 This week marks the start of “Run 3,” the third time the LHC has carried out collisions since it launched in 2008, eclipsing the previous biggest particle accelerator, the Tevatron at Fermilab in Illinois.
 This iteration will run until 2026, when the machines will be upgraded again.